ps0394/mcp/README.md

 ## 🔮 Future Enhancements

-The Microsoft Docs MCP Server team is working on several enhancements:
+The Microsoft Learn Docs MCP Server team is working on several enhancements:

 - Expanding coverage to additional Microsoft documentation sources
 - Improved query understanding for more precise results